Dubai: Offshore Business Sectors

 In April 2006, the Dubai International Financial Centre Authority announced the launch of a subsidiary called DIFC Investments (Company) LLC, which undertakes all non-public administration activities previously carried out by DIFC Authority.

 This includes all commercial and other activities, such as the operation and management of any current and future subsidiaries, the development of the centre’s investment strategy and relevant policies, and any other strategic investments or alliances which will further the goals and objectives of the Dubai International Financial Centre and contribute to the fulfillment of the Centre’s vision.

 In May 2006, the DIFC announced that a new Board of Directors of the DIFC Authority had been appointed.
 The previous Board was stepping down on schedule following its success in overseeing the creation and initial operational period of the DIFC.

 In August 2006, the first hedge fund to be domiciled in the Dubai International Financial Centre (DIFC) was launched by Argent Financial Group LLP, an independent investment management company with operations in the US and Bermuda.

-The Constans Crescent Investment Fund is one of the first hedge funds focused on investment opportunities in the “Crescent Belt” of Islamic countries stretching between Morocco and Pakistan, including the GCC and North Africa, and the fund primarily invests in local public equities across these markets.
+The Constans Crescent Investment Fund is one of the first hedge funds focused on investment opportunities in the “Crescent Belt” of Islamic countries stretching from Morocco to Pakistan, including the GCC and North Africa, and the fund primarily invests in local public equities across these markets.